gzeuner/SnapShotter/README.md

 - Real-time monitoring of a directory for new images
 - Automatic sending of images to a defined WhatsApp group
 - Moving of sent images to a separate directory
-- Integration with MongoDB for storing session data, allowing reconnection to WhatsApp without repeated QR code scanning
+- Local session storage via whatsapp-web.js `LocalAuth` (no MongoDB required)
-- Customizable settings for directory paths, MongoDB connection, and other key parameters
+- Customizable settings for directory paths, chat name, and file type

 Please note: SnapShotter is intended for personal use.
 Ensure to respect WhatsApp's terms of service and obtain necessary permissions before sending content.

 ## Getting Started

-To get started, clone this repository, install the necessary dependencies with `npm install`, and update the `config.js` file with your specific details.
-Start the script with `node SnapShotter.js`.
+1. Install dependencies: `npm install`
+2. Configure `src/config.js`:
+   - `chatName`: WhatsApp chat/group name to send images to
+   - `readDir` / `saveDir`: folders to watch and to move sent images to
+   - `fileExtension`: file type to process (default `.jpg`)
+3. Start the script: `node src/SnapShotter.js`
+   - The WhatsApp session is stored locally (folder `.wwebjs_auth`)

 Supplementary: [upcam-client](https://github.com/gzeuner/upcam-client) to download images from upcam and compatible devices.